realsenseai/realsense-ros/realsense2_camera/examples/launch_from_rosbag/README.md

 # Launching RS ROS2 node from rosbag File
-The following example allows streaming a rosbag file, saved by Intel RealSense Viewer, instead of streaming live with a camera.
+The following example allows streaming a rosbag file, saved by RealSense Viewer, instead of streaming live with a camera.
 It can be used for testing and repetition of the same sequence.
 ```
 ros2 launch realsense2_camera rs_launch_from_rosbag.py
 ```